MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-customer-card-addin.md

 ---
 # Customer Card add-in

 The Customer Card enables you to gain a 360 angle view on each of your customers.
 Once completing the Customer Card installation, you can start using the **Timeline Control** and **Demographic Control** to unlock rich insights on a selected customer, including his or her location, age, latest activities, and much more.
+Note that:
-Note that in order to view customer activities you will first need to define them using the **Activities** screen.
-Visit the **Activities** section to learn more.
+- In order to view customer activities, those should be first defined using the **Activities** screen.
+- In order to view customer KPIs, those should be first defined using the **Measures** screen.

 ## Requirements